talent-cluster/roadmap/terms.md

 ## 10. Contact Information

-If you have any questions about these Terms of Service, please contact us at:
+If you have any questions about these Terms of Service, please fill [our contact form](https://talent-cluster.com/contact).

 **Talent Cluster**
 Hippodamia Square 8, 18531, Athens, Greece
 EL80191833
-Email: contact@talentcluster.com